 Your policy can be custom-tailored to suit your needs.

-As long as you pay your premium, you will have coverage in-force.
+As long as you pay your premiums, you will have coverage in-force.

 As with your auto or homeowners insurance, if you do not make a claim on your policy you will not receive any benefits (actually a good thing).